santiagxf/azureml-julia/readme.md

     az ml job create -f .aml/train.job.yml
     ```

-5. Once the run is completed, you can review the model and register it as a model in Azure ML:
+5. (optional) Once the run is completed, you can review the model and register it as a model in Azure ML:

     ![](docs/register-model.png)

-> If you are going to run the scoring job `score.job.yml`, make sure you name the model `julia-model`, as it is the name the scoring job expects for it.
+    You can also register the model using the following command.
+First, you will need the job name of the training job you just submitted.
+You can get the ID of the last job using the following command

+    ```bash
+    JOB_NAME=$(az ml job list --query "[0].name" | tr -d '"')
+    ```

+    Then register the model:

+    ```bash
+    az ml model create --name "julia-model" \
+                       --description "Iris classification model trained with Julia" \
+                       --type "custom_model" \
+                       --path "azureml://jobs/$JOB_NAME/outputs/artifacts/outputs"
+    ```

+6. (optional) You can run an scoring job to do inference using the model over new data using a job like this:

+    ```bash
+    az ml job create -f .aml/score.job.yml
+    ```

 ## Installing a Julia Kernel in Azure ML notebooks